-This table is prepared based on information supplied to us by the selling stockholders and reflects holdings as of November 14, 2007.
+This table is prepared based on information supplied to us by the selling stockholders and reflects holdings as of August 16, 2007.
 As used in this prospectus, the term 'selling stockholder' includes each of the selling stockholders listed below, and any donees, pledges, transferees or other successors in interest selling shares received after the date of this prospectus from a selling stockholder as a gift, pledge, or other non-sale related transfer.
-The number of shares in the column 'Shares of Common Stock Being Offered' plus 550,000 of the shares referred to in footnote (1) to the table represent all of the shares that selling stockholders may offer under this prospectus.
+The number of shares in the column 'Shares of Common Stock Being Offered' plus the shares referred to in footnote (2) to the table represent all of the shares that a selling stockholder may offer under this prospectus.
 The selling stockholder may sell some, all or none of its shares.
 We do not know how long the selling stockholders will hold the shares before selling them, and we currently have no agreements, arrangements or understandings with the selling stockholders regarding the sale of any of the shares.

 Beneficial ownership is determined in accordance with Rule 13d-3(d) promulgated by the SEC under the Securities Exchange Act.
-As of November 14, 2007, 39,764,520 shares of our Common Stock were outstanding.
+As of August 28, 2007, 39,764,520 shares of our Common Stock were outstanding.